linode/apl-docs/docs/activation.md

 :::info ATTENTION

 We strongly advise to not use the default `otomi-admin` account after activation and to not change the password.
-Store it somewhere save and only use it in case absolutely required.
+Store it somewhere safe and only use it in case absolutely required.

 :::